MicrosoftDocs/cpp-docs.it-it/docs/standard-library/exception-functions.md

 ### <a name="parameters"></a>Parametri

-`fnew` La funzione da chiamare alla chiusura.
+*fnew* la funzione da chiamare alla chiusura.

 ### <a name="return-value"></a>Valore restituito